mrcool-123/mlproject/README.md

-## END to END machine learning project
+## END to END machine learning project using ops